-Print or type the corporation's true name (as set forth in the charter or other legal document creating it), address, and EIN on the appropriate lines.
+Enter the corporation's true name (as set forth in the charter or other legal document creating it), address, and EIN on the appropriate lines.
+Enter the address of the corporation's principal office or place of business.
 Include the suite, room, or other unit number after the street address.
 If the post office does not deliver mail to the street address and the corporation has a P.O. box, show the box number instead.